Payroll key updates for 2023

 Directors’ national insurance threshold had increased

-The employment allowance has been increased to £5,000 per year for eligible employers.
+The employment allowance remains at £5,000 per year for eligible employers.

 National minimim wage